Summer Breeze (song)

-"Summer Breeze" is a song written and originally recorded by American soft rock duo Seals and Crofts.
-Released in 1972, it reached No. 6 on the Billboard Hot 100 chart in the US.
+"Summer Breeze" is a 1972 song by American soft rock duo Seals and Crofts.
+It is the title track of their fourth studio album, and was released as the album's lead single in August 1972.
+The song reached No. 6 on the US Billboard Hot 100 chart in the US.
 In 2013, it was ranked No. 13 in Rolling Stone′s "Best Summer Songs of All Time".
-The song also became a hit for The Isley Brothers in 1974.
+The song also became a hit for the Isley Brothers in 1974.

 Original Seals and Crofts version

 Released nine days ahead of their 1972 Summer Breeze album, Seals and Crofts' original version reached No. 6 on the Billboard Pop Singles chart in the US that same year.
 Bruce Eder of AllMusic referred to it as "one of those relentlessly appealing 1970s harmony-rock anthems ... appropriately ubiquitous on the radio and in the memory".

 Seals and Crofts performed the song live on the Bobby Darin Amusement Company variety show in 1972.

+The song has also been featured in many movies including Dazed and Confused, Land of the Lost, Vacation, Vacation Friends, and Tron: Ares.
+It has also featured in a number of TV series including Freaks and Geeks, Family Guy, The Mindy Project, and Lioness.

+A remixed version of the song was featured in a commercial for the Gap in 2004, (featured on the What Is Hip?
+Remix Project One compilation album and colloquially titled the Tsuper Tsunami/Philip Steir Remix) and the duo would also re-record the song for their album Traces later that year, which became a hit on the Adult Contemporary charts.